quasilyte/go-ruleguard/docs/gorules.md

 m.Match(`!!$x`).Report(`can simplify !!$x to $x`)
 ```

-It contains a fix inside it's message.
+It contains a fix inside its message.
 The user will have to fix it manually, by copy/pasting the
 suggestion from the report message.
 We can do better.

 ```go